-Dr. Stuart Baker Chartered Psychologist, CBT Therapist, Mindfulness Trainer
+Dr. Stuart Baker Chartered Psychologist, EMDR, CBT & Mindfulness Therapist

 I practice as a Psychologist, Psychotherapist and Mindfulness teacher, working with adults, individually or in groups.
 I work from an integrative perspective using a range of therapies tailored to best meet the needs of each individual client.
 I offer CBT, EMDR trauma therapy, psychodynamic and mindfulness therapy (MBCT, MBSR & Breathworks).

 Therapy is a journey of self-discovery that we engage in together and I will support you to reflect and understand yourself better, both to increase your well-being and to find more helpful ways of dealing with life’s challenges.
 My clients come to me because they want to talk, in a confidential, welcoming and safe environment, to an experienced and qualified professional.
 Whether you are experiencing a crisis or wanting to explore how to live a more fulfilling life, I understand that it can be really very difficult to talk therefore you can expect me to listen carefully with warmth and empathy.

 At the core of my therapeutic work is establishing a therapeutic relationship.
 I offer a warm and secure space in comfortable surroundings where your concerns, feelings and thoughts can be brought, listened to and explored to help you find what you need.
 I work collaboratively using an adaptable, holistic and flexible approach, listening carefully to understand what each individual needs.
 Above all I work relationally so that together we can work towards you having a better understanding of yourself, develop increased well-being and resilience.

 “I am optimistic that personal change is possible and usually occurs through changing our relation to others and our-selves.
 Sometimes the best way to change is to really understand where we are in the here and now and be curious about this before real change can occur.”